 Typically patients are considered candidates for gastric bypass surgery if they have a BMI greater than 40, or sometimes if they have a BMI between 35 and 40 but are suffering from obesity-related illnesses such as diabetes.
 The outlook is generally good, with most patients losing between 50-75% of their excess weight in 1-2 years.
 However, patients must follow strict diet guidelines so that the stomach can heal, starting with no food at all, then followed by a liquid diet for some time.
 For many severely obese patients who have tried strict diets before without success, gastric bypass surgery is the tool that allows them to finally achieve their weight loss and health goals.

-Dr. Joy Lynn Collins, MD graduated from University of Maryland School of Medicine.
+Dr. Joy L. Collins, MD graduated from University of Maryland School of Medicine.
 She completed residency at University of Pittsburgh Medical Center (UPMC).
 She is certified by the General Surgery - American Board of Surgery Pediatric Surgery - American Board of Surgery and has a state license in Pennsylvania.

 Medical School: University of Maryland School of Medicine